Vaginal hysterectomy

 About having a vaginal hysterectomy

-As well as your uterus, your surgeon may remove your cervix (neck of the uterus) too.
+During a hysterectomy as well as your uterus, your gynaecologist may remove your cervix (neck of the uterus) too.
+In some cases they might also remove your fallopian tubes and ovaries (oophorectomy).

-This operation can treat non-cancerous tumours called fibroids, endometriosis, heavy bleeding, pelvic pain and cancer.
+This operation can treat non-cancerous tumours called fibroidsendometriosis, heavy bleeding, pelvic pain and cancer.

 Need to know